Proximity Media

+Proximity Media is an American production company founded by Ryan Coogler, Zinzi Coogler, and Sev Ohanian in 2018.

+History

-Proximity Media is an American production company founded by Ryan Coogler, Zinzi Coogler, and Sev Ohanian in 2021.
+Proximity Media is an American production company founded by Ryan Coogler, Zinzi Coogler, and Sev Ohanian in 2018.
 In February 2021, the company signed a five-year exclusive overall deal with The Walt Disney Company for television production, which includes developing a Black Panther spinoff series set in Wakanda for Disney+.
-This deal is with Disney Television Studios and the content is released via platforms like Disney+ and Onyx Collective.

 For feature films, the company has partnered with different major studios on a project-by-project basis, and has recently established a strong working relationship with Warner Bros.
 Pictures.
+In 2026, the company struck a TV overall deal with Netflix.